Historical studies in medieval Christendom

 Please go to ‘The Production of Heretical Knowledge’ for further details.

-The study of western medieval heresy is a hugely popular subject.
-‘Heretical Self Defence’ asks how, and how well, did heretics and people rightly or wrongly associated with heresy, defend themselves from persecution?
+At the University of Nottingham, this international conference on ‘Heretical Self Defence’ asked how, and how well, did heretics and people rightly or wrongly associated with heresy, defend themselves from persecution?
 What determined this in the case of different movements?
 How did this change across our period?
-The conference aims to highlight the following categories of resistance in particular: Text, Law, Subterfuge, Flight and Arms.
+The conference highlighted the following categories of resistance in particular: Text, Law, Subterfuge, Flight and Arms.